-In the six months ended June 30, 2004, we raised equity capital of approximately \$85 million in private placements that closed on January 30, 2004 and February 17, 2004.
-We invested these proceeds, together with borrowings generated by leveraging the proceeds.
-Because our asset base grew substantially during the first quarter of this period, our results are not comparable to a full period of continuing operations.
+In the quarter ended March 31, 2004, we raised equity capital of approximately \$85 million and invested the proceeds, together with borrowings generated by leveraging the proceeds.
+Because our asset base grew substantially, our results are not comparable to a full period of continuing operations.

-For the six months ended June 30, 2004, we recorded \$9.5 million in net income.
-Our assets at June 30, 2004 were \$1.6 billion and our liabilities were \$1.5 billion.
-Our net interest income for the six months ended June 30, 2004 was \$11.1 million and our expenses were \$1.6 million, resulting in net income of \$9.5 million or \$1.06 per diluted share.
+We recorded \$3.9 million in net income in the quarter ended March 31, 2004.
+Our assets at March 31, 2004 were \$1.6 billion and our liabilities were \$1.4 billion.
+Our net interest income for the quarter was \$4.5 million and our expenses were \$.5 million resulting in net income of \$3.9 million or \$.49 per share.

-As of June 30, 2004, we had a debt to equity ratio of 11:1.
-Our portfolio had a weighted average yield of 2.79%.
-Weighted average yield is the composite of the yields on our securities as determined using the yield book model published by Citigroup.
-Our net weighted average borrowing cost at June 30, 2004 was 1.26%.
-The constant prepayment rate for the portfolio was 20.4% for June 2004, which reflects the annualized proportion of principal that was prepaid.
+At the end of the quarter, we had a debt to equity ratio of 10:1.
+Our portfolio had a weighted average yield of 2.8% for the three months ended March 31, 2004.
+Our net weighted average borrowing cost for the quarter was 1.2%.
+The constant prepayment rate for the portfolio was 22.0% for March 2004, which reflects the annualized proportion of principal that was prepaid.